Show API reference for

 st.image("https://static.streamlit.io/examples/dice.jpg")

-Or you can just call methods directly on the returned objects:
+You can call methods directly on the returned object:

 import streamlit as st